ar1syr0/ar1syr0.github.io/README.md

 ## Projects (Please Lower Expectations… Like, All the Way Down)

 - **[Fit Dashboard](https://github.com/ar1syr0/Fit_Dashboard)**
-  Created my own Fitbit and Cronometer dashboard because… why not.
+   Created my own Fitbit and Cronometer dashboard because… why not?
 Okay, that’s a lie — I actually needed it. 😄

 - **[macOS Full Bloat Cremator](https://github.com/ar1syr0/MacOS_Bloat_Cremator/)**
   apple-we-need-to-talk — About Chess.
 And Stocks.
 And Tips.
 And all your friends.